rizinorg/cutter/docs/source/code.rst

 If you need something in the source file (.cpp) that is not a class member, then add the include in the source file.

 The includes must be ordered from local to global.
-That is you will first include any local header file (with doublequotes like `#include "common/Helpers.h"`.
+That is, first include any local header file (with doublequotes like `#include "common/Helpers.h"`.
-Then after an empty newline you can include Qt definitions like `#include <QShortcut>`.
+Then, after an empty newline, include Qt definitions like `#include <QShortcut>`.
-And then after when needed, include the standard C++ headers you need.
+Finally, include the standard C++ headers you need.

 Includes must be sorted by alphabetical order.